tdwg/hc/docs/list/index.md

 ## 2 Use of Terms

 The terms in this extension are meant to provide stable definitions that can be used in a variety of biodiversity inventory contexts but were envisioned principally to function together as an extension to Darwin Core.
 This vocabulary allows the reporting of detailed information about the inventory process such as i\) a general description of the survey, ii\) where an inventory takes place and the habitat characteristics and environmental conditions of survey sites, iii\) when an inventory takes place, iv\) the target taxonomic group, life stages, growth forms, and degrees of establishment of the organisms sampled, v\) the methodology implemented (inventory type performed, protocol(s) used, absence reported, material samples or vouchers collected, non-target taxa reported), and vi\) the completeness of the inventory and the sampling effort applied.

-This extension allows the representation of complex, highly nested survey designs, an ancillary document explaining how dwc:Event hierarchies for ecological inventories should be structured and providing guidance on the use of the terms in the context of parent and child dwc:Event(s) can be found at [http://rs.tdwg.org/dwc/doc/hierarchy/](https://tdwg.github.io/hc/hierarchy/).
+This extension allows the representation of complex, highly nested survey designs.
+An ancillary document explaining how dwc:Event hierarchies for ecological inventories should be structured and providing guidance on the use of the terms in the context of parent and child dwc:Event(s) can be found at [http://rs.tdwg.org/dwc/doc/hierarchy/](https://tdwg.github.io/hc/hierarchy/).

 To assist in the interpretation of the term eco:isLeastSpecificTargetCategoryQuantityInclusive a detailed description of its use is provided at [http://rs.tdwg.org/dwc/doc/inclusive/](https://tdwg.github.io/hc/inclusive/).

+Terms that are expected to have Booleans as values should use controlled value strings from the TDWG Boolean Controlled Vocabulary at [http://rs.tdwg.org/tag/doc/boolean/](https://tag.tdwg.org/boolean/) when those values are serialized in text form.
+See also the [Best practices for serializing booleans](https://tag.tdwg.org/guides/boolean/) and the [Boolean Values Best Practices Reference](https://tag.tdwg.org/reference/boolean/).

 ## 3 Term index

 ### 3.1 Index By Term Name

 (See also [3.2 Index By Label](#32-index-by-label))

-**Classes**

-**Humboldt Extension Event terms**

 [eco:absentTaxa](#eco_absentTaxa) |
 [eco:abundanceCap](#eco_abundanceCap) |